oneblink/sdk-dotnet/docs/development.md

 ## Configuring Local Scripts

-Create a file called `.env` in the root directory with the following values configured:
+Create a file called `.env` in the root directory with the following values configured (NOTE: Keys are available from 1Blink E2E Tests (DO NOT DELETE) organisation in https://console-test.oneblink.io/):

 ```sh
 ACCESS_KEY=YOUR_ACCESS_KEY